-Welcome to the UConn Early College Experience Advising Portal.
-This Advising Portal is designed with the understanding that different populations require different information–thus, it progresses from simple advising to more complex.
+Welcome to the UConn Early College Experience Advising Portal and Academic Advising Presentation.
+Please review the presentation for an overview of considerations when selecting your UConn courses through UConn ECE.
+The Advising Portal is designed with the understanding that different populations require different information--thus, it progresses from simple advising to more complex.
 The first section, UConn ECE and Your College Major, targets students who want to see how a UConn course taken through UConn ECE can benefit them.
 In this section students can see the connection between a UConn course and an academic major.
 The second section, Understanding Your Credits, gives perspective on the number of credits earned and the equivalency to a university semester.
 This conversation extends to university General Education requirements and how fulfilling these requirements can allow greater access in college.
 The third section, Degree-in-3, becomes more complex and explains the possibility of graduating college in three years.
 This option is not for every student, but to know that it is a possibility allows students to think ahead.

 UConn ECE and Your College Major